turtlesec-no/turtlesec-no.github.io/working.md

 ### Training

 At least one training a year, more if needed.
+Expenses for trainings are of course covered by TurtleSec.

 ### Books or other learning tools